 Statute of Limitations on Wrongful Death

-Every state sets a specific time limit, or statue of limitations, in terms of filing a wrongful death lawsuit.
+Every state sets a specific time limit, or statute of limitations, in terms of filing a wrongful death lawsuit.
 For many states, this deadline is three years after the date of the misconduct that ended up causing the death of the decedent/victim.

-In some states, the statue of limitations is only one year, but in Minnesota, the statute of limitations for filing a wrongful death lawsuit is three years after the date of the decedent’s death.
+In some states, the statute of limitations is only one year, but in Minnesota, the statute of limitations for filing a wrongful death lawsuit is three years after the date of the decedent’s death.

 You Deserve Results-Oriented Legal Advocacy for Your Wrongful Death Claim

 We take a no-nonsense approach to seeking justice in serious injury and wrongful death cases.
 From day one, we remain focused on the ultimate goal.
 That requires early and full preparation for trial.
 A strong case is highly advantageous in settlement negotiations.
 In high-stakes personal injury challenges involving catastrophic and fatal injuries, developing a strong case is critical.
 To that end, our top priority is to produce results, based on hard work.